edreesw/edreeswahezi.com/src/content/posts/2024-11-22-sonic-adventure-2-battle-thoughts.md

 ## Live And Learn

 Something about Sonic Adventure 2 seems to have left a pretty big impression on not just me but a lot of people around my age, so clearly there's *something* special going on here.
-The characters and their designs, the music, and story, everything comes together to create a deeply memorable experience that still brings me joy when revisiting the game as an adult.
+The characters and their designs, the music, the story - everything comes together to create a deeply memorable experience that still brings me joy when revisiting the game as an adult.

 I also still find myself thinking about that singing Toys "R" Us kid a lot, especially now that I'm the one frequently rocking out to the game's soundtrack.
 Back then my sister and I saw that kid singing his heart out in public to a video game and thought to ourselves, "what a fool".
 But no, it turns out he wasn’t the fool.
 He was a prophet, a hero. *We were the fools*.
 Any game that can make you loudly sing along to cheesy hard rock in public has to be special somehow, and that kid knew then what I came to know much later: Sonic Adventure 2 is **RAD**.